-In its relation to other rocks, diorite dykes brecciates and in general replaces greenstone and is in turn cut and replaced by granite in much the max same way.
+In its relation to other rocks, diorite dykes, brecciates and in general replaces greenstone and is in turn cut and replaced by granite in much the same way.

 Several small bodies of granite occur within the larger body of diorite, both on the surface and underground.
-Granite outcrops on the sur-Claim at two places face at four places, on the Commodore, twice on the claim Wayside/and on the Camp Dennison, claims.
+Granite outcrops on the surface at four places; on the Commodor claim, at two places on the Wayside claim and on the Camp Dennison claim.
 These areas of granite measure about 150 feet by 75 feet.
-Mappable bodies have been found underground principally on Nos.
-5 and 9 levels and in several drill-holes;/ The body of granite on No. 9 level has been reasonably well explored by the level and drill-holes and it appears to be a northerly trending body about 350 feet long by 150 feet wide; this is larger than any of the outerop areas and may indicate an increase in amount of granite with depth in the diorite body.
-It may be also noted that there is much more granite on No. 9 level and in drill-holes at the same level, or deeper than elsewhere in the mine.
-The average granite is even, medium grained and light-grey/colour.
-In the drift on No. 9 level and in drill-holes 905
+Underground, mappable bodies have been found principally on Nos.
+5 and 9 levels and in several drill-holes.
+The body of granite on No. 9 level has been reasonably well explored by the level and drill-holes and it appears to be a northerly trending body about 350 feet long by 150 feet wide; this is larger than any of the outcrop areas and may indicate an increase in amount of granite with depth in the diorite body.
+It may be also noted that there is much more granite on No. 9 level and in drillholes at the same level, or deeper, than elsewhere in the mine.
+The average granite is even, medium grained and light-grey in colour.
+In the drift on No. 9 level and in drill-holes 905 and 906 the granite is white in colour; this appears to be largely due to a varying degree of silicification of the granite when forming the wallrock of the vein.
+Some drill-hole intersections are at a considerable distance from the vein matter and there the granite has not been silicified and is a much darker grey in colour.